ulfschneider/ulfschneider.github.io/_posts/blog/2011-06-27-scrum-and-architecture.md

 date: 2011-06-27
 message:
 author:
 abstract: Making architectural decisions in a cooperative way at a point in time when they are needed - and not earlier, is a quality-improving paradigm in Agile software development.
 My thesis is, that conceptual integrity will only be achieved for the software if one person has the final word regarding those decisions.
-This is the architect, serving the delivery team and the product and whose rights and duties in context of the Scrum process are being reflected in this article.
+This is the architect, serving the delivery team and the product and whose rights and obligations in context of the Scrum process are being reflected in this essay.
 ---
 This text was first published in OBJEKTspektrum, issue 4/2011, under the title [„Scrum und Architektur, konzeptionelle Integrität im Scrum Prozess“][schneider2011].
 I have enhanced and translated the initial document to publish it here.

 Making architectural decisions in a cooperative way at a point in time when they are needed - and not earlier, is a quality-improving paradigm in Agile software development.
 My thesis is, that conceptual integrity will only be achieved for the software if one person has the final word regarding those decisions.
-This is the architect, serving the delivery team and the product and whose rights and duties in context of the Scrum process are being reflected in this article.
+This is the architect, serving the delivery team and the product and whose rights and duties in context of the Scrum process are being reflected in this essay.

 Iterations
 ---